IMPACT: Influence Modeling for Open-Set Time Series Anomaly Detection: Experiments

 \subsection{Ablation Study}

 This experiment first validates the effectiveness of label flipping, the importance of each abnormality learning, and the role of feature deviation in anomaly scoring.
 Based on AUC results reported in \cref{tab:ablation}, It is worth noting that removing the label-flipped contaminated samples (\textbf{w/o}~\text{$\mathcal{D}_{con}^{\prime}$}) consistently leads to performance degradation across all datasets, which indicates that correcting contaminated samples is crucial for enhancing model robustness.
 The absence of seen abnormality learning (\textbf{w/o}~\text{$L_{seen}$}) results in the most significant performance drop, particularly in the general setting (\eg, TUSZ declines from 82.91\% to 70.91\%), underscoring that utilizing known anomaly patterns can substantially enhance discriminative power.
 While removing unseen abnormality learning (\textbf{w/o}~\text{$L_{unseen}$}) shows less impact in the general setting as all anomaly classes are provided, its omission severely harms performance under the hard setting (\eg, TUSZ drops to 60.92\%), confirming that capturing unknown abnormality is essential when anomalies exhibit high diversity.
 Lastly, ablating the feature deviation score (\textbf{w/o}~\text{$s_{f}$}) leads to noticeable deterioration, validating that feature deviation provides complementary information beyond the abnormality score.
-The superiority of IMPACT over its variants confirms that each design plays an indispensable role in building a robust open-set anomaly detector.